 Pallbearers are her grandsons, Brad Sanvik, Eric Lenarz, Chris Skoglund, Travis Heiser, Brent Thoennes and Daniel Townsend.
 Honorary Pallbearers are her granddaughters, Crystal Hoepner, Angie Johnson, Torie Gordhamer, Courtney Smith and Megan Townsend.

-To send flowers to the family or plant a tree in memory of Elsie (Gimbel) Heiser, please visit our floral store.
+To send flowers to Elsie's family, please visit our floral store.